Skip to main content

 Business requirements for UNTP application of VCs

-Verifiable Credentials technology is one of the key tools in the UNTP anti-green-washing toolbox.
-But there are many different technical implementation options which presents an interoperability risk - namely that credentials issued by one party will not be understandable or verifiable by another party.
-UNTP will not design new technical standards as that is the role of technology standards bodies such as W3C or IETF.
-However, be recommending the use of the narrowest practical set of technical options for a given business requirement, the UNTP can enhance interoperability.
+There are many different technical implementation options for verifiable credentials, which presents an interoperability risk — credentials issued by one party may not be understandable or verifiable by another.
+UNTP does not design new technical standards (that is the role of standards bodies such as W3C or IETF).
+Instead, UNTP enhances interoperability by recommending the narrowest practical set of technical options for each business requirement.

-A key design principle that is applicable to decentralized ecosystems such as UNTP recommends is Postel's robustness principle which, for UNTP, means that an implementation should be conservative in its sending (issuing) behavior, and liberal in its receiving (verifying) behavior.
-That is because the sustainability evidence that is discovered in any given value chain may be presented as many different versions of W3C VCs, or ISO mDL credentials, or Hyperledger Anoncreds, or as human readable PDF documents.
-Being as open as possible in what is received and verified will allow sustainability assessments to be made over a wide set of evidence.
-Conversely, choosing a narrow set of ubiquitous technology options when issuing UNTP credentials such as digital product passports will simplify the task of verifiers and minimise costs for the entire ecosystem.
+A key design principle for decentralised ecosystems is Postel's robustness principle: an implementation should be conservative in its sending (issuing) behaviour, and liberal in its receiving (verifying) behaviour.
+Sustainability evidence in a given value chain may arrive as many different versions of W3C VCs, or as ISO mDL credentials, Hyperledger Anoncreds, or even human-readable PDF documents.
+Being open in what is received and verified allows sustainability assessments to draw on a wide set of evidence.
+Conversely, choosing a narrow set of ubiquitous technology options when issuing UNTP credentials simplifies the task of verifiers and minimises costs for the entire ecosystem.

 IDNameRequirement StatementSolution Mapping

-VC-04DiscoveryVC technology recommendations must support the discovery and verification of credentials from product identifiers so that verifiers need not have any a-priori knowledge of or relationship to either the issuers or the subjects of credentials.Presentations
+VC-04DiscoveryEnable discovery and verification of credentials from product identifiers, so that verifiers need no prior relationship with issuers or subjects.Identity Resolver

-VC-05SemanticsVC technology recommendations must support the use of standard web vocabularies so that data from multiple independent credentials can be meaningfully aggregated.Vocabularies
+VC-05SemanticsUse standard web vocabularies so data from independent credentials can be meaningfully aggregated.Vocabularies

-VC-07ComplianceVC technology recommendations must meet any technology based regulatory requirements that apply in the countries in which credentials are issued or verified.Basic profile
+VC-07ComplianceMeet any technology-based regulatory requirements in the countries where credentials are issued or verified.Basic profile

 Verifiable Credential Profile